PISAresearch/metamask-comp/README.md

 We propose three approaches for replay protection of meta-transactions, but with a twist:

-* **Bitflip:** The smart contract has a bitmap and every meta-transaction will flip a bit in the map.
+* **(Bitflip:)[https://github.com/PISAresearch/metamask-comp/tree/master/src/contracts/BitFlipMetaTransaction/README.md]** The smart contract has a bitmap and every meta-transaction will flip a bit in the map.
-* **Bitflip with ordering:** Again, the smart contract maintains a 256-bit bitmap and it will reset the bitmap when 256 meta-transactions are processed.
+* **(Bitflip with ordering:)[https://github.com/PISAresearch/metamask-comp/blob/master/src/contracts/BitFlipWithOrderingMetaTransaction/README.md]** Again, the smart contract maintains a 256-bit bitmap and it will reset the bitmap when 256 meta-transactions are processed.
 Supports up to 256 meta-transactions at a time, in any order.
-* **MultiNonce** Supports unlimited concurrent and ordered transactions, but its storage overhead is 512-bit for each concurrent transaction.
+* **(MultiNonce:)[https://github.com/PISAresearch/metamask-comp/tree/master/src/contracts/MultiNonceMetaTransaction]** Supports unlimited concurrent and ordered transactions, but its storage overhead is 512-bit for each concurrent transaction.

 We'll go through each proposal one-by-one with a high-level description and links to the code.